Yeom Hye-ran: Career resurgence and further acclaimed (2025–present)

-In 2025, she starred in the Netflix series When Life Gives You Tangerines as Jeon Gwang-rye, the mother of the main protagonist Ae-sun.
-Her portrayal of the character's maternal love was deeply moving and resonated with viewers, prompting viewers to call her a 'tear jerker' for her ability to evoke emotions.
-Her exceptional acting in the role won her the Best Supporting Actress award at both the 61st Baeksang Arts Awards and the 4th Blue Dragon Series Awards.
-She is also nominated for an award at the 2025 Global OTT Awards.
+In 2025, she had five projects released.
+From March to April 2025, she appeared in the Netflix series When Life Gives You Tangerines.
+This marked her reunion with writer Lim Sang-choon after drama When the Camellia Blooms.
+Director Kim Won-seok mentioned that the writer personally selected Yeom as Jeon Gwang-rye, the mother of the main protagonist Ae-sun (played by IU/Moon So-ri).
+Her portrayal of the character's maternal love resonated with viewers, dubbed as a "tear-button" for her ability to evoke emotions.
+Her performance in the role earned her the Best Supporting Actress Awards at both the 61st Baeksang Arts Awards and the 4th Blue Dragon Series Awards.
+She was also nominated for Best Supporting Actress Award at the 2025 Global OTT Awards.